 Designed in the early 1960s by Sir Alec Issigonis, the father of the Austin Mini, the Mini Moke quickly gained cult status in the French Riviera, Australia and the Caribbean.
 James Bond and Brigitte Bardot were both early converts.

-MOKE International Limited owns the original ‘MOKE’ trademark and, faithful to its roots, the MOKE has been re-engineered in Britain.
-Manufactured in France, it now capitalises on the very latest technologies.
-The company is committed to sustainable mobility and full speed, electric MOKEs are just around the corner…
+MOKE International Limited owns the original ‘MOKE’ trademark and, faithful to its roots, the MOKE is now engineered and manufactured in Britain.
+It capitalises on the very latest technologies.
+The company is committed to sustainable mobility and full speed, street legal, electric MOKEs will start shipping to Europe and in summer 2022.

 The MOKE continues to be treasured for its unique styling and the feelings of freedom it evokes.
-Once again, it’s becoming the must-have accessory – across the Caribbean and in all the world’s sunniest destinations.
+Once again, it’s becoming the must-have accessory – in all the world’s sunniest destinations.

 Before working on the Mini, Alec Issigonis designed several military vehicles, mainly during World War II.
 At the end of the 1950’s when the British Army sought a suitable lightweight, air-transportable, utility vehicle, a brief was sent and a prototype was trialed.
 The BMC’s interpretation was a vehicle codenamed “Buckboard”, built under Issigonis’s supervision.
 Presented to the Queen’s troops in 1959, the first prototype failed to pass inspection due to its low ground clearance and weak 848cc engine.
 However, the Royal Navy showed some interest in it, as a vehicle for use on the decks of its aircraft carriers.